thisismalindu/howtotunnelinternet/README.md

  Hopefully now you can surf the internet without being charged thousands of Rupees.
 If you think this article was useful, considering giving it a star and share this with your friends.

+Also, check out my apps on my [Github](https://github.com/thisismalindu/).
+There are some useful stuff related to this process as well.
+There are other useful apps I made as well.
+Cheers!

 Thank you.